top of page

 Newport, RI 3-Day Getaway Guide

 Visit Newport, Rhode Island to experience America’s colonial, seafaring, and gilded-age past.
-Our Newport, RI 3 day itinerary takes in Newport’s mansions, revolution-era squares, and the magnificent Cliff Walk.
+Our Newport, RI itinerary and guide takes in Newport’s mansions, revolution-era squares, and the magnificent Cliff Walk over a three day period.

-The Newport, RI attractions are many!
-The city bustles with trendy shops, taverns, and boutique museums.
+Newport RI bustles with trendy shops, taverns, and boutique museums.
 Storefront displays change with New England’s four seasons.
-Big annual events add to the excitement of the city.
-Spring brings the Flower Festival, summer the Jazz Festival, autumn the Seafood Festival, and winter Holidays at the Mansions (to name a few).
+Big annual events add to the excitement.
+Spring brings the Flower Festival, summer the Jazz Festival, autumn the Seafood Festival, and winter Holidays at the Mansions.

 Bowen's Wharf

 Our get-away guide is packed with things to do in Newport, RI.
-The 3-day itinerary includes tours of the Bellevue Avenue mansions, sightseeing along the wharves, shopping in historic plazas, and long treks beside the yacht-filled waters.
+The 3-day itinerary includes tours of the Gilded-age mansions, sightseeing along the wharves, shopping in historic plazas, and long treks beside the yacht-filled waters.
 Bring your walking shoes and best bling.
-This vacation will be a blast!

 SSV Oliver Hazard Perry